MysteryBlokHed/mbhupdater/README.md

     http://www.location1.com/file/file.txt
     http://files.server.net/files/code.py
+    [DELETE]
+    /local/path/to/file.txt
+    /local/path/to/file2.txt
+    /old/thing/file.txt
 Make sure to include the 'http' for online files, otherwise it will not output to the correct folder and may crash.
+Any files under the \[DELETE\] tag will be deleted instead of updated/created.
+The path must be a local file, not a URL.

 ### Getters and setters
 Pretty easy to guess what they do, they just use the variable names in the functions.
 Here's a list: